 The two bonded immediately and for the next year spent most of their free time together.
 “We loved guitars, loved music, and loved hanging out,” Wachtel said.
 “He was a funny guy, I was a funny guy.
 He was cutting work, I was cutting school.”

 West recalled having learned much about music and guitar from Wachtel.

-While they lost touch after Wachtel moved to Los Angeles in ’68, Wachtel remembers the thrill of first hearing West playing on a Vagrants record, and later how much he appreciated his friend’s work in Mountain.
+They lost touch after Wachtel moved to Los Angeles in ’68, but Wachtel remembers the thrill of first hearing West playing on a Vagrants record, and later how much he appreciated his friend’s work in Mountain.

 “When I realized it was Leslie, I went out of my mind,” he said.
 “I was so proud and happy – that was my student!
 I couldn’t believe it.

 “In Mountain, he captured what was missing at the time.

 Clapton went away and he filled that spot very well – that clean-sounding Les Paul through an overdriven amp, bending notes in tune.
 Nobody else was doing that.
 All you had to do was hear ‘Mississippi Queen’ once and you loved his playing.”